davidshq-legacy/wp-gatsby-tutorial/README.md

 3. Visit http://localhost:8000 to see the Gatsby site.
 4. Visit http://localhost:8000/__graphql to use GraphiQL, an IDE for writing GraphQL queries.
 5. Run a test to ensure that your local Gatsby instance can successfully pull data from WPGraphQL.
+You can use this [query for pulling Pages](graphiql-allpages.json) and this one [for pulling Posts](graphiql-allposts.json)

+# Create a Page for Each Blog Post
+We can programmatically have Gatsby create a page for each blog post pulled from WordPress.
+This is configured in [`gatsby-node.js`](gatsby-node.js)

+# Showing Posts on the Index Page
+Pages are stored in the `src/pages` folder, we'll be editing [`index.js`](index.js).